CodingApps/OnTheMapV1/README.md

 <h1 align="center"> On The Map </h1> <br>

-<h4 align="center">Search for map entries containing saved URL's</h4> <br>
+<h4 align="center">View map entries containing saved URL's</h4> <br>

 ## Intro

-This project allows you to select pins on a map loaded via a server API and then load them via an external browser.
+This project allows you to view pins loaded from an API onto a map view.
+Each of the pins has a URL assigned to it.
+You can then tap on them to view the URL via an external browser.
 Login is with API and links can be added.

 ## Functions